After having seen a certain martial art demo have you heard someone say or have you said this before?

 At a broad view many martial arts have deviated from their traditional roots mainly in the pursuit of sport.
 Most 'modern' martial arts keep their traditional roots intact, although focus primarily on one aspect due to "sportifying" themselves to be more culturally relevant and hit a more modern 'fan base'.
 Here's some examples.

-- Modern Tae Kwon Do is basically Tang Soo Do that focuses on kicking for sport and acrobatic breaking demonstrations.
+- Modern Tae Kwon Do is basically an updated version of Tae Kwon Do that focuses on kicking for sport and acrobatic breaking demonstrations.

-- Modern Wushu is basically traditional Kung Fu that focuses on a sort of gymnastic form practice and choreographed filmed or live demonstrations.
+- Modern Wushu is basically traditional Kung Fu that focuses on gymnastic form practice and choreographed filmed or live demonstrations.

-- Judo is basically traditional Jiu Jitsu relegated to mainly throwing techniques.
+- Judo is basically traditional Ju Jutsu relegated to mainly throwing techniques.

-By categorizing or describing them in this way is not to say they are terrible martial arts, many of them excel greatly at what they do and are lethal in various aspects of self defense.
+By categorizing or describing them in this way is to illustrate the natural progression and specialization.
+All of these arts excel greatly at what they do and are lethal in various aspects of self defense.
 My point is that "sportifying" is very much a natural progression and isn't necessarily a negative thing.
 With the rising of more sophisticated weaponry, i.e. GUNS, arts of hand to hand combat haven't held as pivotal a role in the realm of self defense as they have in the past.
 Likewise with the rise of more civilized societies and social structures self defense as a whole has been strongly delegated to the likes of law enforcement, security, military personnel and at times mercenaries.
-Keeping this in mind the question then becomes why train in traditional martial arts if not for a certain sportlike attribute?
+Keeping this in mind the question then becomes why train in martial arts at all, if not for a certain sportlike attribute?

 What are my reasons for training traditional martial arts???